-Employees that choose to participate in the HRA, Biometric Screening, and the Tobacco Attestation Form, and have chosen university medical insurance coverage for 2020, will receive an incentive of $25 per month throughout 2020.
-Although you are not required to complete these activities, only benefits-eligible employees who do so will receive the monthly Wellness Incentive.
+Employees that choose to participate in the HRA, and two of these three activities (e.g., Biometric Screening, Tobacco Attestation Form, Primary Care Provider Attestation Form) and have chosen university medical insurance coverage for 2024, will receive an incentive of $25 per month throughout 2024.
+Although you are not required to complete these activities, only benefits-eligible employees who do so will receive the monthly Wellness Incentive next year.

 The information from your HRA and the results from your biometric screening will be used to provide you with information to help you understand your current health and potential risks.
 You also are encouraged to share your results or concerns with your own health care provider.

 We are required by law to maintain the privacy and security of your personally identifiable health information.
 Although the wellness program and Case Western Reserve University may use aggregate information we collect to design a program based on identified health risks in the workplace, the wellness program and its vendors will never disclose any of your personal information either publicly or to the University, except as necessary to respond to a request from you for a reasonable accommodation needed to participate in the wellness program, or as expressly permitted by law.
 Medical information that personally identifies you that is provided in conjunction with the wellness program will not be provided to your supervisors or managers and may never be used to make decisions regarding your employment.